DropMania/videoclash/README.md

     -   PvP
     -   Chat reicht Videos ein und die Spieler müssen das kurz beschreiben.
 Textform (nicht verbal).
     -   chatters submitt videos
-    -   players have to descripe the video (not verbally)
+    -   players have to descripe the video (not verbally, text only)
     -   player or TTS read out the description
     -   chat votes for best, funniest or most fitting description
     -   points will be given out based on voting
-    -   most point win
+    -   player with the most points win

 -   find-the-right-video
     -   group/collab